LiquidGalaxyLAB/Visit-the-World/README.md

     │     │
     │     └───"Return to Earth" (To return to earth)
     │
-    ├───"Zoom More" - A sound will be emitted
+    ├───"Zoom In" - A sound will be emitted
     │     │
     │     └───"Stop" or "Break"
     │